joomengine/jcb-documentation/063-Proposed-Collaborative-Workflow-in-JCB.md

 1. **Default:** Traditional manual compiling and installing.
 2. **Expansion:** Automatically builds and installs selected components based on cron job frequency.

-This automation helps prepare JCB for seamless project synchronization between local and remote installations—essential for distributed teams.
+This automation helps prepare JCB for seamless project synchronization between local and remote installations-essential for distributed teams.

 ---